angelhof/angelhof.github.io/_drafts/2019-03-04-an_optimality_theory_of_concurrency_control_for_databases.md

 ## Motivation

-Object systems <a class="footnote" href="#fn-1"><sup>1</sup></a> <span class="footnoteText">A standard instance of an object system is a database.</span>  are data systems that are shared among multiple users.
-An object system, usually comes with a description of what it means for the data that it stores to be consistent.
-It is important for the data that is stored in the object system to always satisfy those requirements.
+Object systems are data systems that are shared among multiple users.
+An object system, usually comes with a description of what it means for the data that it stores to be consistent<a class="footnote" href="#fn-1"><sup>1</sup></a>. <span class="footnoteText">A standard instance of an object system is a database.</span> It is important for the data that is stored in the object system to always satisfy those requirements.
 For example, imagine a banking system which contains the data about the bank accounts of the bank's clients.
 A consistency requirement is that an account should never contain negative amounts of money.

 User interact with an object system through sequences of requests (aka transactions) that read or update values of the system.
 Therefore an issue that naturally arises is making sure that executing the user requests on a consistent object system, should preserve its consistency.
 In a single user environment, this task is relatively simple, since each transaction is executed as a contiguous block, and a transaction starts executing only when the previous has finished.
 In this setting, the problem reduces to verifying that each transaction preserves the consistency requirements of the object system (if executed on a consistent state of the system).
 In the multi-user setting however, the problem is much harder, because even if each transaction preserves consistency; arbitrarily interleaving their requests might not.